Pocket watch mechanical Leonardo da Vinci VITRUV Molnija 3602 hunting dog

 Small seconds at position 6

-Heavy nickel silver case (no mass production made of chrome-plated brass), Ø 50mm, height 4.6mm
+Heavy nickel silver case (no mass production from chrome-plated brass), Ø 50mm, height 4.6mm

 white, hands: blackened steel, numerals / indices / scales: black / gold-colored